DeMaCS-UNICAL/LoIDE-PWA/README.md

 Once the Docker container is running, you can open your web browser and navigate to `http://localhost:[specified-port]` to access the LoIDE GUI.

+# Configuration

+## server-config.json

+This configuration file contains various settings for the server.

+### Port

+This section contains the ports that the server will listen on.

+- `http`: The port for HTTP connections.
+Default is `9000`.
+- `https`: The port for HTTPS connections.
+Default is `9001`.

+### Path

+This section contains the paths to the SSL certificate files for HTTPS.

+- `key`: The path to the private key file.
+- `cert`: The path to the certificate file.

+### Rate_limit

+This section contains settings for rate limiting to prevent abuse.

+- `windowMs`: The duration in milliseconds for which requests are checked/remembered.
+Default is `600000` (10 minutes).
+- `max`: Maximum number of connections during `windowMs` before sending a 429 response.
+Default is `1000`.

+### Max_age

+The maximum age, in seconds, for HTTP Strict Transport Security (HSTS).
+This is only applied when using HTTPS.
+Default is `31536000` (1 year).

 ## Versioning

 We use [Semantic Versioning](http://semver.org) for versioning.
 For the versions available, see the [releases on this repository](https://github.com/DeMaCS-UNICAL/LoIDE-PWA/releases).